Histotechnologist Schools

 Filter by state :

-Mayo Clinic College of Medicine and Science Rochester Minnesota college.mayo.edu 13
+Mayo Clinic College of Medicine and Science Rochester Minnesota https://college.mayo.edu 12

 Histotechnologist Hybrid & Online Programs

 A number of the histotechnologist programs above offer some classes online.
 However, other schools have highlighted their distance and hybrid learning options for the convenience of prospective students.
-Unfortunately, there are no accredited histotechnology programs that students can take 100 percent online due to clinical work and training demands.
-Still, there are several options for busy people looking to pursue a certification in histotechnology.
+Unfortunately, due to clinical work and training demands, there are no accredited histotechnology programs students can take 100 percent online.
+Still, there are several options for busy people pursuing a histotechnology certification.

 In contrast, the second year focuses on specialized histotechnology knowledge such as special stain techniques and applied histotechnology.
 The histotechnician program coordinator works with students to make a lab schedule that fits their needs.
 Harcum College reports its graduates to have a 100 percent graduation and job placement rate and are prepared to take ASCP exams upon finishing the program.